 Then again, busywork isn’t all bad.
 In fact, if it’s coordinated, it looks damn good.
 You could argue the Velvet Leopard tux below has just as much to offer in its color as its pattern (and we won’t argue), but the pro move here is keeping the pants a simple black.
 Same goes for the Midnight Pin Dot tuxedo, though this is definitely a more restrained choice.

 But you’ve got to remember, this is creative black tie.
 Crazy is encouraged—celebrated!—so why not celebrate in a crazy-coordinated look like the Grey Melange tux below (also see our full Split Tartan tuxedo for a similar effect).
 Too busy for you?
 Understood.
 You can still use pattern to your advantage in toned-down ways.
 Case in point: this full Gingham look.

 Festive Attire & Creative Black Tie for Everyone

 You shouldn’t have to be cultural royalty to feel like a king on New Year’s Eve.
-That’s why we created our Holiday Collection, full of unique, unexpected looks for the nights when you need to light it up.
+That’s why we created our Holiday Collection, full of unique, unexpected looks for the nights when you need to light it up (without dropping a paycheck).
 Create your look now, here.